-PyRelationAL is an open source Python library for the rapid and reliable construction of active learning (AL) pipelines and strategies.
+PyRelationAL is an open source Python library for the rapid and reliable construction of active learning (AL) strategies and infrastructure around them (which we call pipelines).
 The toolkit offers a modular design for a flexible workflow that enables active learning with as little change to your models and datasets as possible.
-The package is primarily aimed at researchers so that they can rapidly reimplement, adapt, and create novel active learning strategies.
-For more information on how we achieve this you can consult the sections below, our comprehensive docs, or our paper.
-PyRelationAL is principally designed with PyTorch workflows in mind (for Bayesian inference approximation with neural networks) but is designed from the start to be agnostic to the user's choice of ML framework for model implementation.
+The package is primarily aimed at researchers so that they can rapidly reimplement, adapt, and create novel active learning strategies based on a unifying two-step framework.
+For more information on how we achieve this you can consult the sections below, our docs, or our paper.
+PyRelationAL can be used with any machine learning framework with some additional convenient utilities should you choose PyTorch model implementations (for Bayesian inference approximation with neural networks).

-Detailed in the overview section below, PyRelationAL is centered around 5 modules for the development of AL pipelines and strategies.
+Detailed in the overview section below, PyRelationAL is centered around 5 core sub-modules for the development of AL pipelines and a two step framework for defining strategies.
 Allowing the user to freely focus on different aspects of the active learning cycle whilst ensuring other components adhere to a consistent API.

-Furthermore, the package comes with a growing number of benchmark datasets and default AL tasks based on literature with associated public licenses to help researchers test their AL strategies and build on a common set of benchmarks.
+Furthermore, the package comes with a growing number of benchmark datasets and AL tasks based on literature with associated public licenses to help researchers test their AL strategies and build on a common set of benchmarks.
+These can be found in the benchmarking

 pip install pyrelational